archity/covid-twitter-trends/report.md

 snscrape --max-results $limit twitter-search "$keyword since:2020-$i-$j until:2020-$i-$(expr $j + 1)"
 ```

 `keyword` corresponds to a string which needs to be present in the tweets we wish to extract.
-We need to lookup tweets related to the covid-19 pandemic, so we can define `keyword` as `"covid OR covid-19 OR coronavirus"` We want ot extract tweets per day, and so we use `i` and `j` variables to control the particular month and day respectively.
+We need to lookup tweets related to the covid-19 pandemic, so we can define `keyword` as `"covid OR covid-19 OR coronavirus"` We want to extract tweets per day, and so we use `i` and `j` variables to control the particular month and day respectively.
 The command will be extracting tweets between `j`th day and `j+1`th day, limited by the number `limit` (say, no more than 1000 tweets per day).
 These tweets will be forwarded to a `txt` file.

 ### 1.2 Tweepy